Sialadenitis refers to inflammation of the salivary glands. It may be acute or chronic and has a broad range of causes.

 Sialadenitis can occur in various forms ranging from acute bacterial sialadenitis (acute suppurative sialadenitis) to acute viral sialadenitis to chronic sialadenitis.

 Acute sialadenitis is most commonly caused by an ascending bacterial infection, with Staphylococcus aureus or Streptococcus viridans being the most common organisms 2,8,9.
 Sialolithiasis is often present (causing obstructive sialadenitis) and stones are found in ~85% of submandibular ducts and ~15% of parotid ducts 1,7,9.
-Other causes of acute sialadenitis include dehydration, immunosuppression, iatrogenic (drug-induced) and rarely haematogenous spread 10.
+Other causes of acute sialadenitis include dehydration, immunosuppression, iatrogenic (drug-induced) and rarely hematogenous spread 10.
+Rarely sialadenitis may be secondary to an obstructive salivary duct carcinoma.

-Epidemic parotitis is associated with the mumps virus, occurs mostly in children and is mostly bilateral 10.
+Epidemic parotitis is associated with the mumps virus, occurs mostly in children and is usually bilateral 10.

 Other conditions related to sialadenitis include: